UNRWA expresses 'deep appreciation' for India's continued support to Palestinian refugees | Education

 The United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) has expressed ''deep appreciation'' for India's contribution of USD 2.5 million that will go directly to serve the schools, health centres and other basic services run by the organisation to support Palestinian refugees.

+Sunil Kumar, Director of the West Asia and North Africa (WANA) Division at the Ministry of External Affairs, presented the cheque of India's contribution to UNRWA officials in Jerusalem on Friday.

-''Yes we received on Friday the first half (2.5 million) of the annual contribution of India (total 5 million) for which we are very grateful.
+''Yes we received on Friday the first half (USD 2.5 million) of the annual contribution of India (total USD 5 million) for which we are very grateful.
 The Indian contribution helps support the main (core) budget of UNRWA -- which means that the funds will go directly to our schools, health centres and other basic services to Palestine refugees,'' Tamara Alrifai, UNRWA's spokesperson, told PTI.

 ''Since 2018, the Government of India has given UNRWA 20 million US dollars,'' she added.